USEPA/power-sector-dev-portal/app/public/content/datavis/charts/maps.md

     level: 3
     content: |
       Use different color palettes depending on how many variables and what kinds of changes to them you want to show in your choropleth map.

+      You can read about these palettes in more detail and grab specific hex codes on the [Color page](#/datavis/design-elements/color) of this guide.
     cards:
     - title: "Sequential Palette"
       image: "/assets/images/datavis/charts/maps/choropleth-palettes-sequential.png"